 Main Street in West Springfield is a two-way thoroughfare that runs southeasterly from Park Street approximately 1.1 mile to Memorial Avenue.
 Main Street is the transportation backbone of the Merrick Neighborhood, with a diversity of land uses that include single- and multi-family homes, storefront businesses, civic institutions, a school and a cemetery.
-It is parallel to Union Street, which has more industrial land uses along its western edge and closer in proximity to the CSX intermodal terminal and the Merrick Industrial Area.
+It is parallel to Union Street, which has more industrial land uses and closer proximity to the CSX intermodal terminal and the West Springfield Industrial Park.